Ground Breaking Ceremony, June 3rd

-This traditional ceremony, during which we asked the Savior to bless our construction project, was held at the end of our worship service on June 3rd, followed with a light lunch.
 Different ministry groups from our church family represented our church members past, present and future.
-Check out the neat photos from this event posted at in PHOTO GALLERIES.
+Check out the neat photos from this event posted in our Photos Galleries.

 Color Code & Descriptions

 Yellow - New narthex, offices, ADA restrooms, mothers' room; air conditioning

 Pink- Expanded fellowship hall, Organ-Keyboard-A/V bay, storage rooms

 Green - Nursery, Board room, security entrance, renovated Sec's office